markodayan/research.2077.xyz/src/content/blog/eip-7503-zero-knowledge-wormholes.md

 Fortunately, we can require the proof-of-burn to reference the withdrawal address _**B**_ and enforce a rule of the form: "a minting transaction can only mint ETH to the address extracted from the proof-of-burn".
 The equivalence between the address passed as a public input to the ZK-SNARK circuit and the address specified in the minting transaction is checked by the verifier.
 That way, every user is certain that no one can pick up their proof-carrying transaction from the mempool and steal their withdrawal.

+## Why EIP-7503?
+The case for private transfers on Ethereum
+### 1. Private transfers and payments
 EIP-7503 provides a simple way for Ethereum users to move funds around without (inadvertently) creating a link between sending and receiving addresses.
 You can send ETH from one wallet to a newly generated unspendable address and withdraw to another wallet by providing the proof-of-burn and nullifier for verification purposes.
 To an external observer, there's exactly _zero_ correlation between the account burning ETH and the account minting ETH.

 An edge-case may appear if a user burns ETH in one transaction and immediately mints ETH to a new address: an expert in on-chain analysis may quickly figure the same person must control both addresses.
 However, EIP-7503 has a powerful feature for preventing deanonymization: **plausible deniability**.
 Here's a definition of plausible deniability from [Political Dictionary](https://politicaldictionary.com/):